-Hi, this is Mark Allen, SolarWinds Sales Engineer.
-This is a guided tour of the SolarWinds Engineer's Toolset.
-The Engineer's Toolset is a collection of utilities that let you configure, monitor and troubleshoot your network.
-There are over 50 different tools, and in this video, we will take a look at some of the most popular ones.
+Hi this is Brad Hale with SolarWinds and today I am going to provide a guided tour of the SolarWinds Engineer's Toolset.
+The Engineer's Toolset is a collection of tools that let you configure, monitor, and troubleshoot your network.
+There are over 60 different tools and in this video we will take a look at some of the most popular ones.

-Now, let's take a closer look at some of the tools.
+Now let's take a closer look at some of the tools.
 We'll start with Switch Port Mapper.
 Switch Port Mapper is an excellent way to better understand how your switches are being used and exactly what is connected to each port.
 This is especially useful when you're trying to troubleshoot a network problem.
-You'll be prompted to enter the IP address of the switch you want to map.
+You will be prompted to enter the IP address at the switch that you want to map.
 You can also specify the SNMP credentials or community string.
-With that information, you're now ready to map the ports.
+With that information you are now ready to map the ports.
 Switch Port Mapper will then discover all the devices connected to the switch and create a logical map listing of which ports are being used by each IP address.
-You can also see details about each port, including its status and speed.
+You can also see details about each port including its status and speed.

-Next, the NetFlow Realtime tool gives you a detailed look at the traffic on your network and is a great way to understand what's causing network bottlenecks.
-In this example, I've already configured a device to send NetFlow packets to this tool.
-Once the NetFlow Realtime tool is receiving data, you can see what type of traffic is flowing on your network, where it's coming from, and where it's going.
-You can view data usage by application, conversation, domains, endpoints, and protocols.
+Next, the NetFlow Real-time tool gives you detailed look at the traffic on your network and is a great way to understand what's causing network bottlenecks.
+In this example, I've already configured advice to send NetFlow packets to the tool.
+Once the NetFlow Real-time tool is receiving data, you can see what type of traffic is flowing on your network, where it's coming from and where it's going.
+You can view data usage by applications, conversations, domains, endpoints, and protocols.

-These are a few of the most popular tools included with the Engineer's Toolset, but it's only the beginning.
-There are over 50 different tools that let you configure, manage, and troubleshoot your network.
-To learn more, visit SolarWinds.com to download a free trial.
+Those are a few of the most popular tools included with Engineer's Toolset but that's only the beginning.
+There are over 60 different tools that let you configure, manage and troubleshoot your network.
+To learn more, visit SolarWinds.com to download a free 14-day trial.